Murder of Sophie Hook: Howard Hughes

-Arrest and confession
+Arrest

 The murder inquiry was led by Detective Superintendent Eric Jones from North Wales Police.
 In a statement to the media he said: "Whoever was responsible for this crime is a very dangerous man, a brute who must be caught – quickly."
 Hughes was arrested at the home he shared with his mother at 3.50 p.m. on the same day that the body was discovered, and detained at the police station in Rhyl, Clwyd, to assist with their inquiries.

 On the morning of 3 August 1995, the Crown Prosecution Service and police agreed that there was not enough evidence to charge Hughes with the murder of Sophie Hook, and he was released at 3.00pm that day, only to be re-arrested over possession of indecent images of children which had been found in a police search of his home.
 Within seven hours, he was charged with the murder of Sophie Hook, with a police statement citing that this development was "on the basis of further information".
 He was remanded in custody to await trial the following year.